Q: Who is eligible to use the Community Housing office for finding housing?

 Income information - amounts of income from employment, student loans, grants, parental support, government support, trust funds, etc. Provide documentation where possible.

 Q: Are there application fees in this area?

 A: Yes.
 Landlords can charge a fee for processing applications and running credit checks.
 However, if they do not run a credit check on you they are required to refund that portion of the fee.
 Fees often range from $20-$50 per adult.

 Q: Is there public transportation in the area?

 A: The public transportation system here is not extensive, but it does exist.
 Caltrain runs along the peninsula between San Francisco and San Jose.
 It has stops in Redwood City, Atherton, Menlo Park, Palo Alto, Mountain View, and Sunnyvale.
-Stanford operates a free shuttle that runs to two train stations in Palo Alto, to the Menlo Park train station, and into downtown Palo Alto.
+Stanford operates a free shuttle that runs to two train stations in Palo Alto, to the Menlo Park train station, a shopping center near the Mountain View train station, and into downtown Palo Alto.

 There are buses that run up and down El Camino Real, along Middlefield Road, out Willow Road, etc.